vilicvane/vio/README.md

 VIO is developed in [TypeScript](http://www.typescriptlang.org/).
 As it's using new ES features, you may need to use compiler or transpiler like TypeScript or [Babel](https://babeljs.io/).

+## Still Missing

+Some must-have features are not yet completed by now, including:

+- User and permission provider.
+- Middleware injection.
+- Error filtering.

 ## Install

 Install VIO.